 Since most people don’t have oil wells or coal mines in their backyards, divestment is a way to let a lot of people in on the climate fight, because they have a link to a pension fund, mutual fund, endowment or other pot of money.
 When we began the divestment campaign, our immediate goal was, as we put it, to “take away the social license” of Big Oil.

 CTC has always granted divestment’s “movement-building” feature.
 And there’s something to be said for eroding the social standing of fossil-fuel extractors and purveyors.
 But that project has a painfully long time horizon.
-And what happens when all those bright-eyed divestment activists discover that their success in moving their college or city pension fund out of fossil fuels hasn’t translated into any apparent change in the material world of energy production and consumption?
+And what happens when all those bright-eyed divestment activists discover that their success in moving their college or municipal pension fund out of fossil fuels hasn’t translated into any apparent change in the material world of energy production and consumption?
 And when they awaken to the knowledge that even “cancelled” Exxon executives and pipeline welders aren’t pariahs in the oil fields and board rooms.